HumaIlyas/Project-heritage-housing-issues/README.md

 * There is no unfixed bugs.
 ---
 # Deployment
-- Powdery Mildew Detector was deployed using Code Institute's mock terminal for Heroku.
+- Heritage Housing Issues was deployed using Code Institute's mock terminal for Heroku.

 ## GitHub
 Codeanywhere was used as a development environment where all the changes were committed to git version control system.
 The push command was used in Codeanywhere to save changes into GitHub.